idanode/Guidelines/README.md

 ```

-However, Please use the `delete` keyword when Please really want to delete them.
+However, Please use the `delete` keyword when you really want to delete them.

 ```js
 delete foo.bar;